ggcarvalho/IN1076_Capstone/README.md

 - Numpy: used to store arrays, uint8 type casting, min-max calculation.

+- tqdm: used in every outermost for loop to generate a progress bar.

 There are two Python files, `image.py` and `proc_image.py`, the former containing all the implementation needed and a test client, while the latter is the main application.

 ### Disclaimer